sj-simmons/DUlib/README.md

 Type `which pd` at the command line.
-If you see something like **/home/your_username/.local/bin/pd** (in Linux or the WSL) or **/Users/your_username/Library/Python/3.8/bin/pd** (on a Mac), then you are in good shape; so, skip the next bullet-point.
+If you see something like **/home/your_username/.local/bin/pd** (in Linux or the WSL) or **/Users/your_username/Library/Python/3.8/bin/pd** (on a Mac), then you are in good shape; so, skip to just below the next two bullet-points.
 If you see nothing, then likely you need to adjust your PATH variable by running the following command at the command line:
 ```shell